arvedbloecker/nixos-config/README.md

 - `Super + R`: Resize Windows
 - `Super + \[|\]`: Stack Windows onto each other

 `Alt` + `Key` INSIDE THE SHELL triggers normally the Zellij-Commands.
 Take a look at their website, since there are only very few custom bindings.
-This start in locked-mode to not interfere with Helix-Keybindings.
+Zellij starts in the locked-mode to not interfere with Helix-Keybindings.
 - `Alt + F`: Open Floating Shell
 - `Alt + T`: New Tab
 - `Alt + N`: New Tab in split Window